vishnukumarbp/Javascript-learn/README.md

 #### Definition: Javascript (JS)

 It is a Interpreted or JIT compiled Programming Language with first class function (function treated as variable).
 Also known as scripting language for web pages.
 Also used in non-browser environment like node.js, apache couchDB and Adobe Acrobat.
-JS is prototype-based, dynamci language.
+JS is prototype-based, dynamic language.

-Protoype-based: is a style of Object Oriented programming in which classes are not explicitly defined, but rather dervied by adding properties and methods to instance of another class or to an empty object.
+Protoype-based: is a style of Object Oriented programming in which classes are not explicitly defined, but rather dervied by adding properties and methods to instance of another object or to an empty object.

 ### Prototype:

 As stated, Javascript is prototype based programming.
 When a function is created in JavaScript, JavaScript engine adds a *prototype* property to the function.
-This prototype property is an object has a constructor property by default. constructor property points back to the function on which prototype object is alive.
+This prototype property is an object, and it has has a constructor property by default. constructor property points back to the function on which prototype object is alive.
 We can access the function’s prototype property using the syntax functionName.prototype.

 ```javascript
 function f1() {
   let name = "javascript";
   return 1;
  }
  ```

  *Test it in console*

  ```javascript